ericoporto/ags-manual-wiki/Object.md

     Object.MergeIntoBackground()

 Merges the object into the background scene for this room.
-By doing this, the object becomes part of the background and so does not slow the game down.
-This is a 1-way operation - once the object has been merged, it cannot be changed back and the state of the room is permanently altered.
+This means that the object's image will be painted onto the room background and then object is turned off **permanently** (will no longer be displayed and may not be interacted with).
+This is a 1-way operation - once the object has been merged, it cannot be changed back.
 Therefore you should only use this function if a game event has occurred that means the room is permanently changed.

-**NOTE:** after calling this function, you cannot use the object any more and it is permanently removed from the game.
+**NOTE:** this is an old function that was meant primarily for optimizing the game on ancient computers.
+Today it is not necessary.
+If you desire to make object not-interactable, the good solution is to make it not-clickable by setting [`Object.Clickable`](Object#objectclickable) property to `false`.
+Similar effect may be achieved by painting [object's graphic](Object#objectgraphic) onto the room background using its [DrawingSurface](Room#roomgetdrawingsurfaceforbackground), and then setting [`Object.Visible`](Object#objectvisible) to `false`.

 **NOTE:** objects can only be merged if the object graphic was imported at the same color depth as the background graphic.

 Example: